MiniEggz/compsoc-pygame/README.md

 Creating the player is obviously a very important part of creating a game.
 You need to decide how the player will move, how they can interact with their environment, what they will look like, etc...

 All player information can be found in code/player.py.

+<a name="challenges"></a>
+# Challenges
+* Clone this repository
+* Run the code and have a run around!
+* Can you create your own level and make sure the player doesn't get stuck anywhere?
+* Can you change the background colour?
+* Can you change the colour of the tiles used to create the level?
+* Can you change the sprite for the player?
+* Can you change the speed of the player?
+What is too high or too low?